 Sister Marie Annette Burkart

-She attended Notre Dame High School in Alameda, Cal., and entered the novitiate in 1957.
-As an educator, Sister Annette taught at elementary and high schools in Salinas, Los Angeles, Marysville, Millbrae, Redwood City and Honolulu, and at the then-College of Notre Dame in Belmont, Cal..
+She attended Notre Dame High School in Alameda, California, and entered the novitiate in 1957.
+As an educator, Sister Annette taught at elementary and high schools in Salinas, Los Angeles, Marysville, Millbrae, Redwood City and Honolulu, and at the then-College of Notre Dame in Belmont, California.
 She earned a master's degree in musicology at Boston University.

 Sr. Marie Annette Burkart with her sister Kathy and mother Audrey.

 Sister sees the education she has been provided by the Sisters of Notre Dame de Namur as the umbrella for all the ministries in which she is involved.
 Her music background is integral to her work and part of who she is.
 For her, music is not performance, but prayer.
-As a chaplain, she has used song in accompanying patients in their last moments.
+As a chaplain, she has used songs to accompany patients in their last moments.

 Srs.
 Annette and Pat Hoffman (center) join other Religious in a march for immigration reform circa 2007.

-Annette is active with the Tri-City Volunteers, a food bank and thrift store in Fremont.
+Sister Annette is active with the Tri-City Volunteers, a Fremont, California food bank and thrift store.
 She is a member of the Tri-City Interfaith Council and was part of the Interfaith Women of Peace.
 She was instrumental in having the City of Fremont claim the title of “Compassionate City” in 2016 and “Sanctuary City” in 2017, and is the spokesperson for the Compassionate Fremont organization.

 Mayor Bill Harrison of Fremont and Sr. Annette at the Compassionate Fremont signing event